Cactoidal/Time-Crystal/godot/README.md

 I'm particularly curious about embedding a light client in the game itself.
 As the game pulls more and more data from the chain, the reliability of the RPC node has become increasingly important.
 I would think that a local node would be by far the best option, if it's possible to get a client light enough to distribute with the game.

 Is it possible to design a subnet that can have its own custom light client?
 This and other questions I don't plan to answer right now, but I do plan to run a Fuji node and test performance on my own machine.

+___

+The Fuji node is synced after following the [AVAX node install guide](https://docs.avax.network/nodes/run/node-manually), and I pinged it with an eth_blockNumber call.
+Once the game's new UI is complete, I should be able to use the node during the demo video.